|Nutrition Facts (per serving)|

-Slowly mix in flour until a firm dough is formed.
+Slowly mix in the flour until a firm dough is formed.
 You may not need the full cup or may need a little extra.

 Knead dough on lightly floured board for 3 minutes, adding small sprinkles of flour only as needed.